 - Dried herbs (Sabzi): Unlike their counterparts in western cuisines, dried herbs are used in vast quantities as a main ingredient, and without any assumptions of inferiority.
 Different combinations and ratios of dried herbs are combined to prepare various rice and egg dishes, soups, and stews to establish a depth of flavors that is unmatched by fresh herbs.
 Mint and dill are the powerhouse herbs, while parsley, cilantro, basil, fenugreek leaves, chives, tarragon, and savory each lend their own unique flavors to the herb mixtures.

 - Rosewater and Orange Blossom water: These distilled floral liquids can be quite strong, and are used much like vanilla and other extracts in western cultures.
-They are primarily used in baking, but sometimes in small quantities in savory dishes to bring a playful floral aroma to the stews.
+They are primarily used in baking and desserts, but sometimes in small quantities in savory dishes to bring a playful floral aroma to the stews.

 - Pickled vegetables (Torshi): An essential condiment that accompanies many stews and rice dishes.
 While there is a long list of pickled vegetables, fire-roasted eggplant with herbs and spices is the most popular of the bunch.